Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

-Basically if you find it on this site, then your school nurse can help you with it!
-And if you can’t find it on this site, your school nurse can probably still help you – and if they can’t they will almost certainly know someone who can.
-So if there is something bothering you, why not speak to your school nurse?
+Any topic or subject you find on Health for Teens, your school nurse can help you with!
+Even if you can’t find something on this site, your school nurse can probably still help you – and if they can’t they will almost certainly know someone who can.
+So, if there is something bothering you, why not speak to your school nurse?

 Find out what services are available to you in your area.
 Remember your school nurse is always there to give you confidential help and support.